-When a student in any public school completes the prescribed program of studies of the eighth grade, s/he is entitled to a certificate of completion.
+When a student in any public school completes the prescribed program of studies of the eighth grade, the student is entitled to a certificate of completion.
 The certificate shall entitle the student to admission into any public high school.
 Any promotions or credits earned in attendance in any approved public school are valid in any other public school.
-In case a student transfers to the District from a school of another district, s/he may not be assigned to a lower grade or course until the student has demonstrated that s/he is not suited for the work in the grade or course to which s/he has been promoted.
-Procedures for evaluation of transfer records shall be contained in the Student Progression, Promotion, and Grading Handbook.
+In case a student transfers to the District from a school of another district, the student may not be assigned to a lower grade or course until the student has demonstrated that the he or she is not suited for the work in the grade or course to which s/he has been promoted.
+Procedures for evaluation of transfer records shall be contained in the Student Progression and Promotion Handbooks.

-A student who has completed the requirements established by the Kentucky Department of Education for a vocational program shall receive a vocational certificate of completion specifying the areas of competence.
+A student who has completed the requirements established by the Kentucky Department of Education for a career pathway program under 705 KAR 4:231 shall receive Career Pathway Certificate specifying the completion of program requirements and areas of competence.